nanoframework/Home/README.md

 - [lib-CoreLibrary](https://github.com/nanoframework/lib-CoreLibrary) - this repo contains the Base Class Library (Core library - mscorlib) that is used in developing C# applications.

+- [lib-System.Net ](https://github.com/nanoframework/lib-System.Net) - this repo contains the System.Net library that is the foundation for networking in **nanoFramework**.

 - [lib-nanoFramework.Runtime.Events](https://github.com/nanoframework/lib-nanoFramework.Runtime.Events) - this repo contains the nanoFramework.Runtime.Events library that is used in developing C# applications.

 - [lib-nanoFramework.Runtime.Native](https://github.com/nanoframework/lib-nanoFramework.Runtime.Native) - this repo contains the nanoFramework.Runtime.Native library that is used in developing C# applications.